-Governmental Funds The focus of the Town's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
+Governmental Funds - The focus of the Town's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Town's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

 The General Fund is the chief operating fund of the Town.
-At the end of the current fiscal year, unassigned fund balance in the general fund was approximately \$3.3 million, while total fund balance reached approximately \$3.9 million.
+At the end of the current fiscal year, unassigned fund balance in the general fund was approximately \$3.5 million, while total fund balance reached approximately \$4.3 million.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represented approximately 23.8% of total general fund expenditures, while total fund balance represented approximately 28.1% of that same amount.
+Unassigned fund balance represented approximately 25.2% of total general fund expenditures, while total fund balance represented approximately 31.3% of that same amount.

-The Town's governmental funds balance sheet reported a combined ending fund balance surplus of approximately \$8.3 million.
-In addition to the \$3.9 million in the general fund previously discussed, there were also restricted fund balances in the Community Preservation Fund and Library Trust Fund of approximately \$2.4 million and \$1.0 million, respectively.
-The fund balance of the combined Nonmajor funds was approximately \$1.0 million, all of which is restricted.
+The Town's governmental funds balance sheet reported a combined ending fund balance surplus of approximately \$8.9 million.
+In addition to the \$4.3 million in the general fund previously discussed, there were also restricted fund balances in the Community Preservation Fund and Library Trust Fund of approximately \$2.7 million and \$1.0 million, respectively.
+The fund balance of the combined Nonmajor funds was approximately \$0.9 million, most of which is restricted.

-The Community Preservation Fund has a restricted fund balance of approximately \$2.4 million at the end of the fiscal year, an increase of \$0.3 million over the prior year.
-This was due to higher state reimbursements and fewer voted projects.
+The Community Preservation Fund balance increased by \$0.3 million over the prior year; this was due to higher state reimbursements and fewer voted projects.

 The Library Trust Fund met the criteria for presentation as a major fund in the current year.
-The fund has a restricted fund balance of approximately \$1.0 million at the end of the fiscal year, which is consistent with the prior year balance as activity was minimal.
+The fund's restricted fund balance was consistent with the prior year balance as activity was minimal.